 Some of the greatest leaders of our time – Steve Jobs, Jeff Bezos, Elon Musk – were big dreamers.
 But as equally important, they were big doers.

-You see, they didn’t fall silent to the dream; rather they charted a path to get there – a path of ups and down, losses and huge wins – but nevertheless, a path of continuous action.
+You see, they didn’t fall silent to the dream; rather they charted a path to get there – a path of ups and down, big losses and big wins – but nevertheless, a path of continuous action.

 So what does that look like?
 What will it take for you to achieve your goals as a business owner?

 “If you look closely, most overnight successes took a long time.”